estherelle/pray4friends_delta/README.md

 1. Run the generation script `./starter_files.py`.
 Get the `prayers_input.md` and `constants.py` starter files.
     1. Add the names of your people and their gender to `prayers_input.md`.
-    1. Add instructions on how they can find the other person's prayer in by setting the `PRAYER_LOCATION` variable in `constants.py`.
+    1. Add instructions on how they can find the other person's prayer:
+        1. Set the `PRAYER_LOCATION` variable in `constants.py`.
+This will be a link to a Google Doc with the prayers.
 1. Run the script using `./lib/generate_prayers.py`.

 ## Features